gurki/stylist/README.md

 stylist
 =======

-A small project to quickly try out new hair colors.
-I just couldn't resist after two friends of mine talked about their childhood sins ;).
+a small project to quickly try out new hair colors. i just couldn't resist after two friends of mine talked about their childhood sins ;).

+todo
+===
-TODO: what's up with that performance? use webgl and shaders instead!
+- what's up with that performance? use webgl and shaders instead!